Robert Carson (baseball): Acereros de Monclova

-Bridgeport Bluefish
+Bridgeport Bluefish (second stint)

-Carson signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball on May 18.
+Carson signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball on May 18, 2016.
+In three appearances (one start) for the Bluefish, he struggled to an 18.90 ERA with one strikeout across 3 1/3 innings pitched.

 Southern Maryland Blue Crabs

-Carson was traded to the Southern Maryland Blue Crabs of the Atlantic League on May 26.
-He became a free agent after the 2017 season.
+Carson was traded to the Southern Maryland Blue Crabs of the Atlantic League on May 26, 2016.
+He made 36 appearances (two starts) for the Blue Crabs, logging a 1-5 record and 3.50 ERA with 54 strikeouts across 46 1/3 innings pitched.

+Carson made 58 appearances (one start) for Southern Maryland in 2017, posting a 3-4 record and 3.79 ERA with 38 strikeouts over 57 innings of work.
+He became a free agent after the season.

 York Revolution

 On April 4, 2018, Carson signed with the York Revolution of the Atlantic League of Professional Baseball.
 He became a free agent following the 2018 season, but later re-signed with the Revolution on May 7, 2019.
 He became a free agent after the 2019 season.

 Lexington Legends

 On February 26, 2021, Carson signed with the Lexington Legends of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
+In 38 appearances for the Legends, he struggled to a 2-4 record and 8.00 ERA with 33 strikeouts over 45 innings of work.
+Carson became a free agent following the season.

 Coaching career

+Québec Capitales

 On April 4, 2022, Carson was hired by the Québec Capitales of the Frontier League to serve as the pitching coach.
+Following the season, Carson was named the Frontier League Coach of the Year, with the Capitales pitching staff having recorded the most games won, fewest runs given up, and the best ERA.

+Charleston Dirty Birds

+On December 15, 2023, Carson was announced as the new pitching coach for the Charleston Dirty Birds of the Atlantic League of Professional Baseball.

+Mississippi Mud Monsters

+On January 30, 2025, Carson was hired to serve as the pitching coach of the Mississippi Mud Monsters of the Frontier League.